Injury free practice

 The practice of Karate provides many benefits to your physiological well being.
 It is one of the more physically intense martial arts demanding aerobic fitness, stamina, core strength, flexibility and agility.
 And yet, there are karate-ka who have over time developed physical ailments which they possibly may not have ended up with had they not practiced karate.

-It is crutial to learn from as early on in your karate journey as possible to practice good'karate, rather than bad karate that may cause injury over the long term.
+It is crucial to learn from as early on in your karate journey as possible to practice "good" karate, rather than "bad" karate that may cause injury over the long term.

 The Collapsing Knee

 A common ailment that afflicts long term training karate-ka is knee joint degeneration, sometimes requiring knee replacement surgery in severe cases.
 However whether you practice karate or not, knee pain is a very common problem affecting 1-in-4 adults.
 It is the second most common cause of long-term pain (after back pain) and the number of operations carried out each year for knee problems is steadily rising.
 Certain conditions like osteoarthritis due to wear and tear of the knee joint or an injured joint too can cause instability of the knee.
 The weakened muscles or ligaments, unstable kneecap can also play a role in reduced stability, which can make the knee feel buckled during certain movements.
 Other conditions in which trauma or degeneration lead to bony fragments, broken spurs or loose bodies to float in the knee joint can cause feeling of knee buckling during knee movements.
 Sometimes calcium can get built up in knee tissues causing inflammation in a condition called chondrocalcinosis.
 While some types of arthritis can cause knee buckling; oversensitive joint and tissues too can lead to a feeling of 'Knee giving way' or Knee Buckling.